danprince/danthedev.com/posts/2023-02-10-interactive-islands.md

 [^button]: `<button onclick="this.textContent -= -1">0</button>`.
 Don't let something as practical as common sense stop you from bypassing JavaScript's lopsided coercion rules to do addition with minus signs.

-[^eleventy-2]: It looks like this _just works_ with Eleventy v2 👏.

-[^scripts-hack]: As I wrote this I realised you could totally hack it with two script tags.
+[^scripts-hack]: We could totally hack it with two script tags.
 The first would render the component, but would have an [invalid `type` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type) so that the browser would ignore it.
 The second script would create the intersection observer and enable the first script when the island came into view.
 Hmm.

-[^tsc-magic]: No, I do not want to figure out what magic is required to use the [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to trigger incremental builds from inside an `eleventy.before` hook.
+[^tsc-magic]: No, I do not want to figure out what arcane magic is required to use the [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to trigger incremental builds from inside an `eleventy.before` hook.

 [^is-land-tags]: This is kinda cool because the `<is-land>` tag doesn't need to be replaced, the browser understands it as a custom element at runtime.

 [^safe-islands]: Although now it occurs to me that I could convert each of these calls into TypeScript syntax at build time, write them all out to a dummy file, then have the compiler check it as a post-build step?
-Hmm.
+[Hmm.](https://github.com/danprince/danthedev.com/pull/33)